Home

 Simplify navigation

 What looks clear on the desktop becomes chaos on the mobile phone.
-Use a hamburger menu and limit yourself to the most important points.
+Use a hamburger menu and limit yourself to the most important items.
 Each additional click costs you mobile users.

 This is where most mobile conversions fail.
 Use large input fields and offer mobile-accessible payment methods such as Apple Pay.
 Test your checkout regularly on different devices, because what works on the iPhone may look different on Android.